 You can’t expect loads of website traffic just by buying a domain and launching a stock website.
 Your website needs TLC from time to time.
-You’ll have to work proactively on a website and tweak it to get serious business results out of it.
+You’ll have to work proactively on a website and tweak it to get serious business results.

 If you do not update your website regularly, then it’s time for a website refresh.
-You’ll need to start creating compelling content, increase social media activity and monitor website traffic.
+You’ll need to create compelling content, increase social media activity and monitor website traffic.

 7. Low Lead Generation Results

-Online visitors are more likely to trust and buy from a well-designed website rather than a mediocre one.
-If you are not getting enough leads from your site, you need a new website.
+Online visitors are more likely to trust and buy from a well-designed website than a mediocre one.
+You need a new website if you are not getting enough leads from your site.

-By redesigning your website to meet user expectations, you will improve your online lead generation efforts.
-Good web design will imply trust and authority in visitor’s minds and motivate prospects to reach you via email or fill out the contact form.
+You will improve your online lead-generation efforts by redesigning your website to meet user expectations.
+Good web design will imply trust and authority in visitors’ minds and motivate prospects to reach you via email or fill out the contact form.